Chang Dai-chien: Background

 Chang was born in 1899 in Sichuan Province to a financially struggling but artistic family, whose members had converted to Roman Catholicism.
 His first commission came at age 12, when a traveling fortune-teller requested he paint her a new set of divining cards.
 At age 17 he was captured by bandits while returning home from boarding school in Chongqing.
 When the bandit chief ordered him to write a letter home demanding a ransom, he was so impressed by the boy's brushmanship that he made the boy his personal secretary.
 During the more than three months that he was held captive, he read books of poetry which the bandits had looted from raided homes.

 In 1917, Chang moved to Kyoto to learn textile dyeing techniques.
 He later returned to Shanghai in 1919 and established a successful career selling his paintings.

 The governor of Qinghai, Ma Bufang, sent Chang to Sku'bum to seek helpers for analyzing and copying Dunhuang's Buddhist art.

 Due to the political climate of China in 1949, he left the country and then moved to Mendoza, Argentina in 1952.
 Two years later, he resided in São Paulo, Brazil.

+In the 1967 Chang settled in Carmel-by-the-Sea, California.
+During their stay, he and his wife lodged at the Dolores Lodge, owned by Thomas Chew and currently known as the Carmel Country Inn, situated at the intersection of Dolores Street and 3rd Avenue.
+They stayed in a distinctive cabin that had a set of connected rooms.
+By 1968, they had relocated to their personal residence, which the artist dubbed 'K'e-yi Chu' - meaning "barely habitable" or "just okay" when translated.
+Their home was situated on the western side of Crespi Avenue, precisely six houses south of Mountain View Avenue.

-In the 1960s he settled in Carmel, California and toured extensively around Northern California.
+They toured extensively around Northern California.
 Chang's first California solo exhibition in 1967 at Stanford University attracted an opening reception crowd of a thousand.
 Finally he settled in Taipei, Taiwan in 1978.
 During his years of wandering he had several wives simultaneously, curried favor with influential people, and maintained a large entourage of relatives and supporters.
 He also kept a pet gibbon.
 He affected the long robe and long beard of a scholar.

 A meeting between Chang and Picasso in Nice, France in 1956 was viewed as a summit between the preeminent masters of Eastern and Western art.
 The two men exchanged paintings at this meeting.